 - a.
 With respect to transactions between the Company and a related party, to ensure that they do not harm the common interests of the Company and the Company's shareholders, such transactions as competition transaction by a director, transactions between a corporate officer and the Company, and other transactions with conflict-of-interest characteristics, such transactions will require prior deliberation and approval of a Board of Directors' meeting with the attendance of multiple outside directors, and in the case of similar transactions by executive officers will require a report to the Board of Directors. - b.
-Transactions falling under Related Party Transactions as set forth in the Companies Act and the Ordinance on Financial Statements, etc. are noted in the Securities Report.
-Note that preparation of the Securities Report is a matter to be reported to the Board of Directors.
+Transactions that fall under the category of related party transactions stipulated in the Companies Act and the Ordinance on Financial Statements, etc. are stated in the Annual Securities Report.
+The Annual Securities Report is a matter to be reported to the Board of Directors.

-$(3) [Supplementary\ Principle\ 2.4.1]\ Ensuring\ the\ diversity\ of\ core\ human\ resources\ of\ the\ Company$
+(3)[Supplementary Principle 2.4.1] Ensuring the diversity of core human resources of the Company

-Please see III3.
+Please see III 3.
 "Measures to Ensure Due Respect for Stakeholders".